Kalani Oceanside Retreat: Structure and management

-Kalani houses an "ecovillage" of resident "stewards" who live onsite and contribute to the community in a variety of ways.
+There is an "eco-village" of resident "stewards" who live onsite and contribute to the community in a variety of ways.
 Resident housing is primarily in clusters of eco-cottages, with an emphasis on sustainable living.

 Environment

-Kalani is located on the Red Road (Highway 137 or Kapoho-Kalapana Road), named because it used to be paved with red cinder from the Kapoho eruption of 1960.
-The road winds along rugged cliffs overlooking the ocean, through tropical rainforest, recent lava flows, and tunnel-like canopies of kamani (Calophyllum inophyllum), milo (Thespesia populnea), and hala (Pandanus tectorius) trees.
+The retreat is located on the Red Road (Highway 137 or Kalapana-Kapoho Road), named because it used to be paved with red cinder from the Kapoho eruption of 1960.
+The road winds along cliffs overlooking the ocean, through tropical rainforest, recent lava flows, and tunnel-like canopies of kamani (Calophyllum inophyllum), milo (Thespesia populnea), and hala (Pandanus tectorius) trees.

-Nearby natural areas include Isaac Hale Beach Park, a protected section of coastline popular for swimming, surfing, and boating; MacKenzie State Recreation Area, a secluded park featuring groves of ironwood trees and lava tubes that open to the ocean; Aʻakepa, a hidden expanse of lava flats and tide pools with tidal channels and small lagoons; and Kehena Beach, a natural black sand beach.
+Nearby natural areas include Isaac Hale Beach Park, a protected section of coastline popular for swimming, surfing, and boating.
+MacKenzie State Recreation Area is a secluded park featuring groves of ironwood trees and lava tubes that open to the ocean.
+Aʻakepa offers an expanse of lava flats and tide pools with tidal channels and small lagoons.
+Lastly, there's Kehena Beach, a natural black sand beach.

 The Kapoho Tide Pools (officially named the Wai Opae Tide Pools Marine Life Conservation District), a protected coral reef ecosystem, and Ahalanui Beach Park, a volcanically heated hot pond, were destroyed during the 2018 lower Puna eruption.